sassoftware/iot-detecting-degradation-wind-turbine/README.md

 Key take-aways from the use case:
 * Learn how to design streaming model for real-time failure detection
-* Learn how to use [Subspace tracking](https://gitlab.sas.com/IOT/accelerators/high-frequency-algorithms-for-iot-applications/blob/master/docs/sst.md) algorithm to detect anomalies
+* Learn how to use [Subspace tracking](https://go.documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espan&docsetTarget=n034ho5r1hbu2rn18m68ywshnuq5.htm&locale=en#p0dv9t241gp1ptn13vo75aol2d1b) algorithm to detect anomalies
-* Best practices for [Subspace tracking](https://gitlab.sas.com/IOT/accelerators/high-frequency-algorithms-for-iot-applications/blob/master/docs/sst.md) algorithm
+* Best practices for [Subspace tracking]https://github.com/sassoftware/iot-anomaly-detection-floodlights/blob/master/docs/SubspaceTracking.md) algorithm

-We will use the [Subspace tracking (SST)](https://gitlab.sas.com/IOT/accelerators/high-frequency-algorithms-for-iot-applications/blob/master/docs/sst.md) algorithm packaged in **SAS Event Stream Processing Studio** to detect degradation in real time using streaming data.
+We will use the [SST](https://go.documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espan&docsetTarget=n034ho5r1hbu2rn18m68ywshnuq5.htm&locale=en#p0dv9t241gp1ptn13vo75aol2d1b) algorithm packaged in **SAS Event Stream Processing Studio** to detect degradation in real time using streaming data.
 It is a method to detect anomalies and system degradation in systems that generate high-frequency, high-dimensional data.
 It can be used for data containing a single measure for sensors from various devices operating under similar conditions (e.g., energy output from multiple panels in a Solar farm), or multiple measures for sensors from a single device operating under similar conditions (e.g., turbofan in an aircraft).

 ### Prerequisites